As we seek optimal wellness, we are all trying to find ways to be happier and increase our mood.

 A recent Princeton study in Landscape and Urban Planning examined the incredible effects of gardening¹.
 The study examined 370 Twin City residents’ emotional well-being through different activities, including walking, eating out, biking, shopping, and gardening.
 While it’s difficult to know who gardens at home and for exactly how long, one-third of participants reported gardening at home for an average of 90 minutes per week.

 The paper uncovered many essential benefits of gardening that contribute to better overall well-being.
-For one, household and community garden intersect with important urban planning agendas.
+For one, household and community gardens intersect with important urban planning agendas.
 According to the authors, “enhancing quality of life of residents, while promoting environmental sustainability, is a goal of several cities’ livable and sustainability plans,” and gardening contributes to those goals.
 Gardening also helps increase urban agriculture and environmentally sustainable food production, which many cities hope to do.

-Man holding root vegetables from his gardenIn addition to the overarching community benefits of gardening, gardening has specific benefits on emotional well-being.
-In the study, gardening (vegetable gardening more than ornamental) associates with high emotional well-being, similar to walking and biking.
-Women and low-income participants reported more increased emotional well-being from gardening than the medium to high-income participants.
+In addition to the overarching community benefits of gardening, gardening has specific benefits for emotional well-being.
+In the study, gardening (vegetable gardening more than ornamental) is associated with high emotional well-being, similar to walking and biking.
+Women and low-income participants reported a greater increase in emotional well-being from gardening than the medium to high-income participants.
 Lastly, gardening at home provided the same benefits for emotional well-being as gardening with the company.

 As the paper states, “household vegetable gardening should be considered amongst other livability investments, such as biking and walking infrastructure, in cities.”
 While often overlooked as a route to happiness, gardening provides several emotional and logistical benefits, especially for city residents.